 - Is the manager effectively carrying out the fund’s stated objective?

 - Review the fund’s prospectus and offering statement.
 Do the fiduciaries understand the strategies and risks?
-Do any TDFs continue to invest in volatile assets even after the target date and, if so, do the fiduciaries understand and have they clearly communicated that to participants?
+Do any TDFs continue to invest in volatile assets even after the target date, and if so, do the fiduciaries understand?
+Have they clearly communicated that to employees?

 8. Revisit Employee Communications

-Employees should understand the investment options available to them and communications should be written with a style and content appropriate for the workforce.
-If they do not understand a TDF’s glidepath when they invest, for example, they may be surprised later if it turns out not to be a good fit for them.
+Employees should understand their investment options, and communications should be written with a style and content appropriate for the workforce.
+If they do not understand a TDF’s glide path when they invest, for example, they may be surprised later if it is not a good fit for them.
 Consider surveying employees or a sample of them to make sure they understand.